Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Problem Formulation

-The reward given to each relay is determined by its current action and fault status.
-A positive reward occurs if, i) it remains closed during normal conditions, ii) it correctly operates after a fault in its assigned region or in its first downstream region when the corresponding primary relay fails.
-A negative reward is caused by, i) tripping when there is no fault; 2) tripping after a fault outside its assigned region.
-The magnitude of the rewards are designed in such a way to facilitate the learning, implicitly signifying relative importance of false positives and false negatives.
+The reward given to each relay is a measure of success for its most recent action.
+A positive reward is given to an RL relay if: i) it remains closed during normal conditions, ii) it trips the breaker after a fault in the downstream circuit where it is the closest protection device, or when other closer protections fail to operate.
+A negative reward is given if: i) tripping the breaker when there is no fault, or the fault is outside of its assigned region; 2) fail to trip the breaker when a fault is present in its assigned region.
+The magnitude of the rewards are designed to implicitly signify relative importance of false positives (lack of dependability) and false negatives (lack of reliability).
 The reward function for each relay is shown in Table \ref{table:reward}.